Benefits of a Regular Pilates Practice

 What is Pilates?

-The Pilates Method is a system of exercises that balances strength and flexibility, improving posture, reducing stress and creating long, lean muscles.
+The Pilates Method is a system of exercises that balances strength and flexibility, improving posture, reducing stress and creating muscularity with a leaner look.
 The method is designed to engage the mind and condition the total body.

-The studio equipment utilizes spring tension which offers the ability to challenge the body in resistance while also providing support as you become proficient with the movements.
+The specialized equipment we use is designed with spring tension.
+This uniquely offers you the ability to challenge your body in resistance while also giving you support as you become more and more skilled with the movements.

 Benefits of Pilates: